 Tangata Whenua Significant value to Tangata Whenua as ancestral land, with the feature of Aorangi itself (the place of the guardian, Pohokura, the sacred lizard) still in Maori ownership.
 Headwaters to rivers have significant ancestral value.
 Shared/Recognised Identified and protected in the RPS and One Plan.
 The prominence and memorability of Aorangi causes this feature to form a key part of the identity of the district.
 Recreational Tramping and eco-tourism provided by Maori land owners.
 Some rafting/canoeing in river headwaters.
-Summary of Values f Key significant indigenous vegetation modification.
+Summary of Key Values significant indigenous vegetation modification.
 Significant cultural o the extensiveness of large scale landforms, covering of n, feeling of isolation, wilderness, and lack of human and historical value.
 Important recreational area.
 Highly uch as Aorangi, contribute to the identity and sense of

-Area 6 Lower Moawhango River Location: NZ Topo 50 Map BK35 Description: Moawhango River from downstream of Pungatawa to Rangitikei River.
-Deeply incised rive valley that contrasts with the flatter surrounding topography.
-Exposed rock and limeston outcrops and some remnant indigenous riparian vegetation.
+Area 6 Lower Moawhango River Location: NZ Topo 50 Map BK35 NZ Topo 50 Map BK35 Description: tream of Pungatawa to Rangitikei River.
+Deeply incised river flatter surrounding topography.
+Exposed rock and limestone ligenous riparian vegetation.
 ONL/ONF/Amenity: Outstanding Natural Feature Natural Science Geological/Geomorphologic Deeply incised channel created by erosion processes - in some places deep narrow gorges and in others wider scallops.
 Biological/Ecological Some remnant or regenerating indigenous riparian vegetation, although some evidence of grazing and presence of exotic flora species.
 Hydrological Important tributary into the Rangitikei River with high water quality and quantity.
 Water flow significantly reduced since construction of the Tongariro hydro energy scheme.
 Perceptual Memorability Highly memorable landscape feature due to the expressive incisions caused by the river.
 A distinctive feature that adds to the identity of the District.
 Legibility/Expressiveness Highly expressive of the formative erosion processes cutting through the soft marine sedimentary deposits.
 Transient Little transient value.
 Deep gorges likely to have some impact on microclimatic conditions, such as creation of mist on colder mornings.
 Aesthetic High aesthetic value derived from the expressiveness and power of erosion.
 Visible rocky outcrops and bluffs add further interest.
 Naturalness High natural character as a result of the geological process and extent of regenerating (if slightly degraded) vegetation cover.
 Contrasts with the more structured pastoral landscape the river also transverses.
 Associational Historical Waters from Lake Moawhango used for hydro energy generation in the Tongariro power scheme, resulting in significantly lowered flow rates through this gorge.
-Tangata Whenua The Moawhango River has significant cultural value to Maori for its life-giving properties and connection to ancestry.
+Tangata Whenua The Moawhango River has significant cultural value Maori for its life-giving properties and connection ancestry.
 Important access route for early Maori.

 Shared/Recognised Moawhango River is an important landmark for local people, providing identity and sense of place.
 Mentioned throughout District-wide marketing literature.
 Recreational Fishing.
-Summary of Values Key of incision, integrity of valley sid difference between the Outstandi ity of geological processes.
+Summary Values of Key of incision, integrity of valley sid difference between the Outstand ity of geological processes.
 Highly memorable due to scale des, and their contrast with surrounding landscape.
-The ing Landscape of the Lower Moawhango and the Amenity is that the latter has shallower and less dramatic gorges in.
+The ing Landscape of the Lower Moawhango and the Amenity is that the latter has shallower and less dramatic gorges and